 Farmers, like other business owners, have the option to either (1) deduct the actual cost of operating a truck or car in their business or (2) deduct the standard mileage rate for each mile of business use.

 Those taxpayers who choose the actual cost method may deduct those expenses related to the business use of the vehicle.
 These include gasoline, oil, repairs, license tags, insurance, and depreciation (subject to certain limits).
 Farmers choosing this method must keep good records of these expenses.
 (See Depreciation section below for rules for depreciating various vehicles used in the farm business).

-The standard mileage rate for 2017 is 53.5 cents per mile.
+The standard mileage rate for 2019 is 58 cents per mile (57.5 cents in 2020).
 Taxpayers that operate five or more cars or light trucks at the same time are not eligible to use the standard mileage rate.
 Nor can the standard mileage rate be used if the owner has taken an IRC § 179 or other depreciation deduction for the vehicle.